 The Steinmetz Lab’s mission is to push to new frontiers in medicine and bio-nanotechnology through design, development and testing of materials and biologics derived from plant viruses.
 Our vision is the translation of promising candidates into clinical and commercial applications.

 Next-generation nanotechnology depends upon the capacity to precisely alter size and shape of nanostructured features with temporal and spatial control.
 Nanoscale self-assembly is a technique that Nature masters with atomic precision; using this principle, we turned toward the study and application of plant viruses as an approach to generate highly structured nanoparticles with new functionalities.
 Viruses are playing a special role in nanotechnology and nanomedicine, because they can function as prefabricated nanoparticles naturally evolved to deliver cargos to cells and tissues.
 We have developed a library of plant virus-based nanoparticles and through structure-function studies we are beginning to understand how to tailor these nanomaterials appropriately for biomedical applications.

-Research is organized into three (3) interconnected research thrusts:
+Research is organized into several interconnected research thrusts:

 - Drug delivery targeting human and plant health.